The Best Ferry From Athens To Hydra Island in 2023

 This is why getting there early is important, it will be less stressful if you get turned around and need to ask questions.

 When visiting Athens in the summer, be prepared for the crowds.
 A much more pleasant time to visit Athens is in November.
-Although the weather may be a little too cool to visit the islands.

-Ferry tickets cost will vary on the season you book.
-To find the best price I recommend booking online.
 You can use one of these ferry ticketing companies to see all the best prices and ferry timetables available.

 It is best to book your ferry to Hydra as soon as you have planned the trip.
 I reserve my ferry as soon as I finalize my trip details.